A Penny Well Spent

 ‘I’m not ill,’ he said in a very ill-sounding voice.

-‘You are sir,’ said Faucet.
+‘You are sir,’ said Faucet, who by now had walked around to the front of the old man.
 ‘You’ve just had a heart attack or a stroke or something.’

 ‘I’m fine.
-It was probably just indigestion,’ said the old man as he tried to carry on crawling down the road.
+It was probably just indigestion,’ said the old man as he batted Faucet’s leg and tried to carry on crawling down the road.

 ‘You’re not fine, look at you!’ said Flush, now getting quite angry at the old man’s lack of concern at nearly dying.